Invariant parameterization and turbulence modeling on the beta-plane: Acknowledgements

 \section{Acknowledgements}

 Some of the numerical simulations were carried out using the infrastructure of the Institute of Meteorology and Geophysics of the University of Vienna.
 AB acknowledges the assistance of Professor Leopold Haimberger in carrying out these simulations.
-The authors are grateful to Artur Sergyeyev, Matthias Sommer, Miguel Teixeira, Pavel Winternitz and Jun-Ichi Yano for valuable discussions.
-This research was supported by the Austrian Science Fund (FWF), projects J3182--N13 (AB) and P20632 (EDSCB and ROP).
+The authors are grateful to Jean-Christophe Nave, Artur Sergyeyev, Matthias Sommer, Miguel Teixeira, Pavel Winternitz and Jun-Ichi Yano for valuable discussions.
+We thank the two anonymous reviewers for their helpful suggestions and comments, which led to an improved version of this manuscript.
+This research was supported by the Austrian Science Fund (FWF), projects J3182--N13 (AB), P20632 (ROP) and P25064 (EDSCB).
 The present work is carried out within the framework of COST Action ES0905.